nbarbettini/Intro-Web-Series/Day 2/README.md

 #Day 2: Let's Make a Maze!

+Here are today's materials: https://rawgit.com/CoderDojoSV/Intro-Web-Series/master/Day%202/index.html

+This page will go away after a bit more styling is added to the html/css version.

 Today we will be making a maze website with multiple pages, and trying out new HTML + CSS to make it look impressive!

 #Let's Make a Maze!